excile2127/DarknessFalls/README.md

 #### Normal Attacks

-The player can swing their sword by pressing J. During this time, if they press J again, they will buffer a second swing immidietely after the first.
+The player can swing their sword by pressing J. During this time, if they press J again, they will buffer a second swing immidiately after the first.
 The first swing stuns enemies and the second swing can kill enemies if stunned (or stun and knock them back otherwise).
 However, double attacking costs the player some of their remaining torchlight.

 ![Normal Attacks](READMEGIFs/normalAttacks.gif)